 “By faith you entrust the healable to the Lord, now, by faith, entrust to Him those who appear unhealable.”

-“Wounds are interesting,” said Jonathan.
+“Wounds are interesting,” Jonathan went on.
 “Some heal well and some don’t.
 A wound that heals properly leaves a scar that is stronger than the original tissue.
 It’s kind of like that with emotional wounds.
 For some people scars produce hard hearts, while for others they produce strong character.
-Wounds, whether physical or emotional, sometimes serve as instruments of brokenness—to draw a person out of a self-centered life and to bring him closer to the cross and the comfort and healing of Christ.”
+Wounds, whether physical or emotional, sometimes serve as instruments of brokenness—to draw a person out of a self-centered life and to bring them closer to the cross and the comfort and healing of Christ.”